victorock/an-cloud-builder/README.md

 Ansible Networking Demo Kit
 =========

 This is a set of playbooks used for provisioning ansible networking demos in clouds.
-It takes a Blueprint and creates that architecture in the cloud provider specified by that blueprint.
+It takes a model and creates that architecture in the cloud provider specified by that blueprint.

 Requirements
 ------------

-These playbooks require that you have your cloud environment setup correctly for authentication.
+These playbooks assume that you have your cloud environment setup correctly for authentication.
 To pull down the repository:

 ```
 git clone git@github.com:ismc/an-demo-kit.git